 Supporting Your Student Through Stress in College

-As a parent, it can be challenging to watch your child struggle with stress in college.
+As a parent or guardian, it can be challenging to watch your child struggle with stress in college.
 You want to support them, and you also want to allow them to learn how to navigate stressful situations.
 It can be hard to find the right balance, but it’s necessary.